Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 Lucky Penny Day

-Finding a penny (with or without the bluish-green "veridgris" patina of age) and picking it up is a relatively new spin on an old superstition.
-Long ago, people believed that metal was a gift from the gods, given to man for protection against evil, which is partially represented in the practice of hanging horseshoes over their doorways, wearing charm bracelets, and carrying good luck coins which acted as "touch pieces," coins or medals believed to cure disease, bring good luck, or influence people's behaviour.
-Many touch piece coins were treasured by the recipients and sometimes remained in the possession of families for many generations, such as with the "Lee Penny" obtained by Sir Simon Lockhart from the Holy Land whilst on a crusade.
-This coin, an Edward I groat, still held by the family, has a triangular-shaped stone of a dark red colour set into it and can supposedly cure rabies, haemorrhage, and various animal ailments.
-The coin was exempted from the Church of Scotland's prohibition on charms and was lent to the citizens of Newcastle during the reign of King Charles I to protect them from the plague.
-The Lee Penny also provided inspiration for elements in Sir Walter Scott's The Talisman.
+A lucky penny for your tartan thoughts?
+Finding a penny (with or without the bluish-green "verdigris" patina of age) and picking it up is a relatively new spin on an old superstition.
+Long ago, people believed that metal was a gift from the gods, given to man for protection against evil.
+The legacy of this belief can be still seen in the practice of hanging horseshoes over doorways, the wearing of charm bracelets, and the carrying good luck coins to act as "touch pieces," coins or metal tokens used as talismans to cure disease, bring good luck, or influence people's behaviour.
+Many historical touch piece coins were treasured by the recipients and sometimes remained in the possession of families for many generations, such as the 14th century "Lee Penny" made from a triangular-shaped dark red stone obtained by Sir Simon Lockhart from the Holy Land whilst on a crusade.
+Set in an Edward I groat, this special token is still held by the family and has a reputation for being able to cure rabies, hemorrhage, and various animal ailments.
+This coin was exempted from the Church of Scotland's prohibition on charms and was lent to the citizens of Newcastle during the reign of King Charles I (1625-1649) to protect them from the plague.
+The Lee Penny also provided inspiration for elements in Sir Walter Scott's 1825 novel The Talisman. 🍀

 "See a penny, pick it up… All day long you’ll have good luck."
 Today is the day to look for that lucky penny.